Willy Chirino

 Willy ChirinoPhoto © Instagram / Willy Chirino

-Wilfredo José Chirino, known artistically as Willy Chirino, is a Cuban singer-songwriter and music producer based in Miami, who was born on April 5, 1947 in Consolación del Sur, Pinar del Río, Cuba.
+Wilfredo José Chirino, known artistically as Willy Chirino, is a Cuban singer-songwriter and music producer based in Miami.
+He was born on April 5, 1947, in Consolación del Sur, Pinar del Río, Cuba.

 In 1961, Chirino emigrated to the United States.
 In 1962, he formed a rock band, The Whailers, and later moved to New York, where he worked with Julio Gutiérrez, Tito Puente, and other renowned musicians.

-In 1974, he recorded his first album, One Man Alone, which has been followed by more than 40 productions.
-Willy Chirino is one of the creators of the Miami Sound, emerged from the fusion of rhythms brought by musicians and orchestras immigrating and performing in Miami in the 70s and 80s.
-Chirino's music encompasses salsa, merengue, Cuban music, rumba, rock, and other Caribbean rhythm fusions.
+In 1974, he recorded his first album, One Man Alone, followed by more than 40 productions.
+Willy Chirino is one of the pioneers of the Miami Sound, which emerged from the fusion of rhythms brought by musicians and orchestras who emigrated and performed in Miami during the 70s and 80s.
+Chirino's music includes salsa, merengue, Cuban music, rumba, rock, and other fusions of Caribbean rhythms.

-He has shared the stage with Celia Cruz, Arturo Sandoval, David Bisbal, Oscar de León, Baby Lorens, among others, and his compositions have been recorded by other singers such as Raphael with his famous "Escándalo", Ricardo Montaner, Celia Cruz, etc. As a producer, he has also produced albums for Raphael, Rocío Jurado, Magneto, etc. He owns his own record label, Latinum Music, Inc., since 1997.
+He has shared stages with Celia Cruz, Arturo Sandoval, David Bisbal, Óscar de León, Baby Lorens, among others, and his compositions have been recorded by other artists such as Raphael with his famous "Escándalo," Ricardo Montaner, and Celia Cruz, etc. As a producer, he has also produced albums for Raphael, Rocío Jurado, Magneto, etc. He has owned his own record label, Latinum Music, Inc., since 1997.

-In 2014, he was awarded a Latin Grammy for Excellence.
+In 2014, he received a Latin Grammy Award for Excellence.

-Chirino is one of the most beloved and influential artists in the Cuban community, not only for his music but also for his humanitarian work and involvement with Cuban emigrant rafters, for which he has received significant recognition.
+Chirino is one of the most beloved and influential artists in the Cuban community, not only for his music but also for his humanitarian work and his involvement with the Cuban balsero emigrants, for which he has received significant accolades.

-In 1994, following the so-called Rafter Crisis, thousands of Cubans took to the sea and the United States temporarily housed them in camps while immigration authorities processed them.
+In 1994, following the so-called Raft Crisis, thousands of Cubans took to the sea, and the United States temporarily housed them in camps while immigration authorities processed them.
 Chirino visited several of these centers in Panama and Guantanamo.
-His song "Ya viene llegando" became the anthem of a whole generation yearning for freedom, especially for the rafters detained in these makeshift shelters, who welcomed him with open arms.
+His song "Ya viene llegando" became the anthem for a generation yearning for freedom, especially for the rafters detained in these makeshift shelters that welcomed him with open arms.

-In 2010, he collaborated on the recording of the Latin version of the song "We Are the World," along with many well-known Latin faces, whose profits have been destined to the victims of the earthquake in Haiti.
+In 2010, he collaborated on the recording of the Latin version of the song "We Are the World," along with many well-known Latin artists, with proceeds going to the victims of the earthquake in Haiti.

-In 2013, he joined voices with Gloria Estefan in the Connect Cuba campaign, an effort to bring free internet to the majority of Cubans.
+In 2013, alongside Gloria Estefan, he joined his voice to the Conecta Cuba campaign, an effort to bring free internet to the majority of Cubans.